 According to the National Institute of Neurological Disorders and Stroke, stroke is the leading serious neurological disorder in the United States.
 It ranks third among all causes of death and is a major cause of long-term disability in Americans.
 A stroke is the disruption of the blood supply to, or within, the brain.
 When the blood supply is cut off, the brain does not receive the oxygen and nutrients it needs.
-The result is injury to the brain cells.
+The result is an injury to the brain cells.

-The brain is the nerve center of the body.
+The brain is the nerve centre of the body.
 If the cells are injured or die from lack of oxygen, the body functions controlled by those brain cells are affected.
 Unlike other cells in the body, brain cells do not regenerate.

 Types of stroke